thislight/luabundler/docs/manual.md

 #### The Entry Point Module

-The entry point module is a module return a function.
+The entry point module is a module that returns a function.
 The function will be run as the entry point of the program.
 Just like below:

 ````lua
 -- myprogram/entrypoint.lua